bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 we&#39;ll use the JavaScript.
 Now, in this code what we&#39;re trying to do is we&#39;re trying to give people the option of including a nickname in their form.
-There&#39;s a lot of code and I&#39;m hoping you&#39;ll go back and you&#39;ll look at it line by line.
+There&#39;s a lot of code and I&#39;m hoping you&#39;ll go back and you&#39;ll look at it line by line.</p>

-But let me give you a quick introduction to what&#39;s going on.
-Once I have my names in, I need to decide if I want to include a nickname or not.
+<p>But let me give you a quick introduction to what&#39;s going on.
+Once I
+have my names in, I need to decide if I want to include a nickname or not.
 When I click on this check box, boom, a new input field opens up.
 Let&#39;s see how that worked.
 If you take a look at our code.
 You can see